The Benefits of Self-Hypnosis: How to Improve Mental and Physical Health

 What is the difference between clinical hypnotherapy and stage hypnosis?

-During stage hypnosis, the participants are typically in a state of hypnosis, although the depth of hypnosis can vary from person to person.
-Hypnosis is a naturally occurring state of deep relaxation and focus, in which the mind becomes highly receptive to suggestions.
-In stage hypnosis, the hypnotist typically puts the participants into a state of hypnosis by using a variety of techniques, such as relaxation, visualization, and suggestion.
+During stage hypnosis, participants generally experience a state of hypnosis, though the depth can vary among individuals.
+Hypnosis involves a natural state of deep relaxation and concentration, rendering the mind receptive to suggestions.
+Within stage hypnosis, the hypnotist employs assorted techniques, such as relaxation, visualization, and suggestion, to induce the hypnotic state in participants.

 I am Sharon Shinwell a UK qualified clinical hypnotherapist.
-I recently retired from my face-to-face hypnotherapy practice.
+I have now retired from my face-to-face hypnotherapy practice.
 However, I am able to continue to help individuals through my range of downloadable self-hypnosis sessions that address a variety of issues.
 With my extensive knowledge and experience in the field of hypnotherapy, I am able to provide effective solutions for those seeking to improve their mental and emotional well-being.

 You can see my full range of downloadable sessions HERE